SalmonMode/salmonmode.github.io/_posts/2020-08-26-what-would-qa-do-all-day.md

 It's a noble effort to seek out changes that could help development team(s) move faster and more effectively.
 But, unfortunately, a process change to Scrum is not going to do that on its own.

-Agile requires a _cultural_ change and takes [discipline](https://youtu.be/ecIWPzGEbFc?t=3817).
+Agile requires a _systemic and cultural_ change and takes [discipline](https://youtu.be/ecIWPzGEbFc?t=3817).
 Part of that discipline is making sure that quality is never sacrificed, particularly [internal software quality](https://twitter.com/GeePawHill/status/1292450480426188802) (ISQ).

 ## In Agile, _programmers_ write the checks